“Staff don’t see limitations when they support me”

 With support from my staff I am able to actively participate in managing all areas of my own life and I feel like a proper adult.

-We recently had a summer beach themed party hosted by Voyage (DCA) Somerset and Devon.
+We recently had a summer beach themed party hosted by the services in Somerset and Devon.
 Each person supported by the service was involved in different parts of the party.
 I was in charge of greeting people and handing out flower leis to everyone.

 The party was a success and I enjoyed working as a team with everyone to make sure the night was successful.